BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 5. After these permissions have been updated, the process will execute our inserted bytes or instructions.

-6. It deallocates de memory region.
+6. It deallocates the memory region.

 7. And it starts again.